 The purpose of the field work is to introduce undergraduate students to the complexity of an unsteady waterway: i.e., an estuarine system, together with the difficulties associated with field experiments and the interactions between hydraulic engineering, water quality, biology and ecology.
-The students will (1) survey the creek cross-sections, (2) monitor the water quality and hydraulics in the estuary of a small creek, as well as the bird and fish habitats during the same period, and (3) perform some numerical modelling of the creek estuarine zone.
+The students will (1) survey the creek cross-sections, (2) monitor the water quality and hydraulics in the estuary of a small creek, as well as the bird and wildlife habitats during the same period, and (3) perform some numerical modelling of the creek estuarine zone.
 They will process and analyse their data, and compare these with the theory (CIVL3140, CIVL4110, CIVL4120 & CIVL4140).
 The assignment will highlight practical details which must be considered during the study of a system: e.g., tidal effects, ecological issues, public access, impact of a sewage plant.
 The creek system is located in the Redlands shire close to Brisbane QLD (Table 1-1, Fig. 1-1 & 1-2).

 This field work will be some group work to emphasise team work, collaborative efforts and communication.
 A total of 3 sites will be considered within the estuarine zone (Table 1-1, App.
 III).
-Each site will be surveyed, analysed and investigated continuously by a group of 7-9 students from Friday 19 August 2016 (6:00pm).
-The project will be concluded by an oral presentation on Wednesday 31 August 2016 and a report submission on 1 September 2016 (Table 1-2).
+Each site will be surveyed, analysed and investigated continuously by a group of 4 students from Tuesday 14 August 2018 (5:00am) to Tuesday 14 August 2018 (7:00pm).
+The project will be concluded by an oral presentation on Wednesday 5 September 2018 and a report submission on 7 September 2018 (Table 1-2).
 The oral presentations will be assessed by both lecturer and peers.